 Measurement of TPMT status, specifically 6-TGN and 6-MMPN, should be considered when reviewing perceived inefficiency, dose changes and side effects (particularly cytopenia's and hepatotoxicity).
-Such levels can guide the need for a dose adjustment.
+Such levels are an accurate and reliable guide to dose adjustment.

 After each review, advise primary care whether treatment should be continued, confirm the ongoing dose, and whether the ongoing monitoring outlined in section 9 remains appropriate.